Key takeaways:

 Step 1.
 Research using a WHOIS domain lookup tool

-The WHOIS database is a repository of domain ownership information.
-It stores domain name details such as its registrant’s name, address, and contact information.
+The WHOIS database contains records of domain ownership information.
+It stores domain name details such as its registrant information, including name, address, and contact details.
 To perform a WHOIS lookup, simply type the domain name into its search bar and wait for the information to show.

-Note: Domain owners can keep their information private with Domain Privacy to avoid getting spam calls and emails.
+Note: Domain owners can keep their information private with Domain Privacy + Protection to avoid getting spam calls and emails.

-When encountering this roadblock, there are still ways to utilize the information in WhoIs to find out who owns the domain name.
+When encountering this roadblock, there are still ways to utilize the information in WHOIS to find out who owns the domain name.
 How?
-Use the email address showing in the private registration, oftentimes, forwards to the domain owner, depending on their email settings.
+Use the email address listed in the private registration, which often forwards messages to the domain owner.

-Additionally, WHOIS reveals the registrar—the company that helped register the domain name, the date it was first registered, when it expires, and its status.
-This helps you assess when the domain becomes available.
+A WHOIS record also shows the registrar, along with the date the domain was first registered, when it expires, and its current status.
+This helps you figure out when the domain might become available.

 Inactive domains or domains close to their expiration date have a higher likelihood of becoming available.
-For such cases, a domain backorder to secure the domain once it is available.
+For such cases, you can place a domain backorder to secure the domain as soon as it’s released.

 Note: Domain backorder still follows the first come, first served practice.
 So, placing a backorder won’t guarantee its registration under your name.